MCD Productions: Events and festivals

 MCD Productions has also managed several music festivals, including Longitude Festival, Heineken Green Energy, Oxegen, and V2005 (England).

 Venues

-MCD Productions, owned by Live Nation, are the parent company of English promoter Festival Republic and as such have an interest in festivals such as Glastonbury, Reading and Leeds Festivals.
+MCD Productions, owned by Live Nation, are the parent company of English promoter Festival Republic and as such have an interest in festivals such as Reading and Leeds Festivals.

 MCD Productions (as a subsidiary of Live Nation) owns and operates a number of venues including The Olympia, The Gaiety, The Ambassador and The Academy.
 The Gaiety and Olympia Theatres both play host to the annual Dublin Theatre Festival.